Errors and Inferiority of Patent Research

 1. The Patent Office has issued a patent, which means it has carried out a search for a complete, absolute world novelty.

-Yes, indeed, almost all patent offices carrying out checking of patent applications check for compliance with the criterion "absolute world novelty", BUT within the limits of the PO's capabilities, i.e. within the resources available to the PO, libraries, databases, and examiners.
+Yes, indeed, almost all patent offices carrying out checking of patent applications check for compliance with the criterion "absolute global novelty", BUT within the limits of the PO's capabilities, i.e. within the resources available to the PO, libraries, databases, and examiners.
 At the same time, even the European and American POs do not take any responsibility for the quality of search and examination results.
-At the same time, I give an account of how much work was expended and pay tribute to the patent offices and their efforts to ensure quality, since I have worked in the office for a long time and am familiar with similar work being carried out in other offices.
+At the same time, I have to appreciate how much work was expended and pay tribute to the patent offices and their efforts to ensure quality, since I have worked in the office for a long time and am familiar with similar work being carried out in other offices.

 2. There are abstracts (mostly in English) sources of patent information – you can completely search for them.